-8. Will children and adults with underlying health conditions get the Covid-19 vaccine?
+10. Will children and adults with underlying health conditions get the Covid-19 vaccine?

 We will update this page when we have more information.
-We are seeking clarity on plans for a vaccine for children particularly children living with long-term or rare conditions
+We are seeking clarity on plans for a vaccine for children, particularly children living with long-term or rare conditions.

-9. I am an unpaid carer for my disabled child who depends entirely on me being well.
+12. I am an unpaid carer for my disabled child who depends entirely on me being well.
 Will I get early access to the Covid-19 vaccine?

 The government's expert committee - Joint Committee on Vaccination and Immunisation (JVCI) - revised its recommendations on 30 December to include unpaid carers.
 The government guidance on priority access to the Covid-19 vaccination explicitly says unpaid carers will be offered the vaccine in priority group six alongside people aged under 65 with long-term conditions.